 – Once the Christmas holidays are over, some people like to go hiking.
 If you take your dogs with you, do remember to pack a kit with items to protect them from the cold weather.
 Remember that dogs sweat through their paws and when sweat comes into contact with cold surfaces such as ice, it can damage their paws and pads so it may be a good idea to use “boots” specifically designed for this purpose.
 The first steps your dog takes in these booties may be uncertain but they will soon become used to them.

-– Avoid dressing your animals up in uncomfortable costumes such as reindeer horns or Christmas clothes.
-Pet clothes, like coats, are a good idea for animals that feel the cold but make sure you choose the right size: if it is too tight, the dog will have trouble moving and cause irritation.
+– Avoid dressing your cat or dog up in uncomfortable costumes such as reindeer horns or Christmas clothes.
+Some clothes, like coats, are a good idea for animals that feel the cold but make sure you choose the right size: if it is too tight, the dog will have trouble moving and cause irritation.
 If, on the other hand, the coat is too big, the air can pass inside and prevent the animal from warming up.

 – When you take your dog out in the snow, avoid grooming them while out as their coat is their first protection against the cold.
 Small crystals of ice may form on the coat, these should not be pulled, but melted with a hair dryer and then combed out when you get back from the walk.